mohan-chinnappan-n/openCTI/ac.md

 We recommend that you initially install the package into your Salesforce sandbox.
 After the package is installed, you can configure your Salesforce Call Center configuration within Salesforce.
 This configuration is a XML file that you import into your call center.
 It provides all the details required to enable the CTI.

-The next step is to whitelist your Salesforce Visualforce domain within your Amazon Connect Application integration.
+The next step is to :
+**whitelist your Salesforce Visualforce domain within your Amazon Connect Application integration**.
 This allows cross-domain access to your Amazon Connect instance.

 #### Prerequisites

 1. Salesforce Classic, Salesforce Console, or Lightning Experience